There isn’t a point where we have everything figured in our homeschool or our lives: growth is continual and constant throughout our lives.

 6. “Habits create the character”, said Charlotte Mason.
 When we overlook character issues, we’re teaching them that certain behaviours can be overlooked.
 Certain behaviours aren’t helpful, in relationships or work.
 This is the really hard parenting work–academics are EASY.
 “It takes courage to grow up and become who you really are” e.e.
 Cummings wrote.

 7. Kids aren’t happier having everything.
-A myth of our culture: that the desire for stuff will satisfy.
+A myth of our culture is that the desire for stuff will satisfy.
 Nope.
 So I’m learning to stop feeding the beast.
-Contentment is not the having of everything, but how we decide to look at our lives when we’re looking at it through a grateful grid.
+Contentment is not the having of everything, but how we decide to look at our lives when we’re looking at them through a grateful grid.
 And as JFK said, “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them“.

 8. “Before Alice got to Wonderland she had to fall pretty hard down a deep hole“.
 Those days, the ones that you can’t believe you lived through, they’ll teach you something.
 There’s no perfection, no agonizing-free parenting available to anyone.
 “When something bad happens, you have three choices.
 You can either let it define you.
 Let it destroy you, or let it strengthen you“.
 Anonymous was wise.